mbsurya191222004/Guvi_Banking_system/README.md

 ## 🧠 Project Overview

-The Guvi Banking System is a console-based application that emulates essential banking functionalities.
+This Banking System is a  application that emulates essential banking functionalities.
 It provides a user-friendly interface for managing bank accounts and performing transactions, making it an ideal project for understanding object-oriented programming concepts and Java development.

 ---